Influence of orbital nematic order on spin responses in Fe-based superconductors: Dynamical spin susceptibility

-Recently, neutron scattering measurement shows strong effect of the electronic nematicity on the spin fluctuations in {\it twinned} FeSCs. \cite{McQueeney2014} When temperature decreases below the nematic critical temperature $T_c$ and the system enters into nematic state without magnetic long-range order, the spin dynamic response at AFM momentum $\mathbf{Q}_{AF}$ shows a strong increase and exhibits a maximum at lower AFM transition temperature.
-It shows an enhancement effect of the electronic nematicity on the spin dynamic fluctuations.
+Recently neutron scattering measurement shows strong effect of the electronic nematicity on the spin fluctuations in {\it twinned} FeSCs\cite{McQueeney2014}.
+When temperature decreases below the nematic critical temperature $T_c$ and the system enters into the nematic state, the dynamical spin responses at AFM momentum $\mathbf{Q}_{AF}$ show a strong increase and exhibit a maximum at lower AFM transition temperature.
+It shows an enhancement effect of the electronic nematicity on the dynamical spin fluctuations.
+To understand this enhancement effect, we calculate the AFM spin susceptibility defined as

-In Fig. \ref{fig3.4}, we compare the imaginary part of the spin susceptibility with and without orbital nematic order.
-Since in twinned FeSCs, the neutron scattering spectra can not distinguish the AFM momenta $\mathbf{Q}_1$ and $\mathbf{Q}_2$, we define the AFM spin susceptibility as

-It shows clearly that the orbital order with $d$- or $s$-wave form factor enhances the AFM spin fluctuations, which is consistent to the experiment observation.
-As a comparison, the $s^{\prime}$-wave orbital order has a much weak effect on the integrated AFM spin fluctuations.
-This result rules out the $s^{\prime}$-wave orbital order in LaFeAsO and Ba(Fe$_{1-x}$Co$_x$)$_2$As$_2$ families.
+Note that in the AFM spin susceptibility for twinned FeSCs, the AFM momenta $\mathbf{Q}_1$ and $\mathbf{Q}_2$ can not be distinguished.
+Fig. \ref{fig3.4} shows our calculation.
+Clearly the $d$- or $s$-wave orbital nematic order can enhance the AFM spin fluctuations, which is consistent to the experiment observation\cite{McQueeney2014}.
+As a comparison, the $s^{\prime}$-wave orbital nematic order has a much weak effect on the integrated AFM spin fluctuations.
+This result implies that the $s^{\prime}$-wave orbital nematic order may not be a dominant orbital order in LaFeAsO and Ba(Fe$_{1-x}$Co$_x$)$_2$As$_2$ families.